dlee67/WASMPlayer/README.md

 Tried to build on my own, and turns out, I could just produce WASM with 5.14.1 kit in QC, even after uninstalling everything that I had in ~/QT folder.

+### 03/11/20

+Was trying to use QtWebEngine for 5.14 WASM, but it only works for the desktop kit (on the side note of things, building an image with Bitbake took 4 hours for it to complete).